 If you’re still following, thanks for sticking with me!
 To illustrate how all of the things we’ve discussed in this series comes together, below is a diagram of how a couple of actual Stories might look and move within the system we use here.

 The above diagram is a simplification of a robust system, but it captures (more-or-less) the organization and flow of most of the work that we do on the Clubhouse product.
-As you can see, as Stories move from a Project in the Unsolved User Problems Team, into a specific Epic, and assigned to a specific Project in the Engineering team, they get more specific in nature.
+As you can see, as Stories move from a Project in the Unsolved User Problems Story Workflow, into a specific Epic, and assigned to a specific Project in the Engineering team, they get more specific in nature.
 In addition to the Title and Workflow state changing, the Story would, ideally, also include acceptance criteria and/or more relevant details on the scope of that work.

 How is your team using Clubhouse?
 Is it similar to our structure or something entirely different?
 We’d love to hear about it on Twitter.